 Welcome to the After Effects course

 You will be working through the lessons in Abobe's Classroom in a Book for After Effects.
 The 14 lessons are grouped into 5 project groups to simplify file management.
-You will submit a project file for each lesson and complete a quiz using the Canvas Learning System.
+You will submit several lessons as a project file for each lesson and complete a quiz using the Canvas Learning System.

 HOW TO PROCEED

 For lessons 1 through 14, follow the instructions in the Adobe Classroom in a Book for After Effects, CC.

 Do the exercises in each lesson.
 As you save your work include your name in the file name.
 You will be turning in the exercises and taking a quiz in Canvas for each lesson.

 Problem in lesson 10: on page 250, the Mask Tracker may not work well.The instructions suggest redrawing the mask if it doesn't work.
 If redrawing doesn't help the mask track, try using fewer points and you may have to go frame-by-frame to adjust the point back onto the image.

 In lesson 11: on page 311, step 11 you may find the numbers don't work well.
 Try a scale of 270.